cdsw/collective-budget-watcher/README.md

 # Collective Budget Watcher

-[Version 4.102] Currently used for one specific use.
+[Version 5.143] Currently used for one specific use.
 Will expand later.
+(Written in JS ES6 + React 16, CSS, HTML-JSX)

 ## Features
 * Borrowing/repayment tracker for 2 persons
 * Hashed transactions for immutability
 * Hashed password-protected transaction creation